My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

 If you’re not getting the results you want, find someone who can help you.

-This might mean using websites like this one to find singing lessons.
+This might mean using websites like this one to find online singing lessons.
 There are many great online videos and courses available where you can learn a great deal.

 And if you try this and don’t find yourself improving, or keep hitting the same challenges, it might be time to find something more individual.